Proportionality of gravitational and electromagnetic radiation by an electron in an intense plane wave: Graviton photoproduction at tree level in strong-field QED

 where

-are the matrix elements of the corresponding operators between Volkov states.
+are the matrix elements of the corresponding operators between Volkov states. \corr{Although the structure of the amplitude is similar to the classical one in Eq. (\ref{Amplitude 1}), we stress the fact that quantum effects like spin effects and the recoil on the electron are taken into account in Eq. (\ref{Amplitude quantum})}.
 Now, the considerations about the background field corresponding to Eqs. (\ref{Max. tensor B}) - (\ref{Max tensor B momentum}) clearly remain valid here.
 Thus, it is easily seen that the retarded and the Feynman prescriptions lead to the same result because the minus and the perpendicular components of $q^{\mu}$ are fixed by the conservation laws and the remaining term $k_+-q_+$ in the denominator is compensated as in the classical case.
 Consequently, one can derive the analogous of Eq. (\ref{Amplitude Fourier classic}), which now reads

 Moreover, the equations of motion for the matrix elements $T^{\mu\nu}_V$ and $J_V^\mu$ are the same as for the classical quantities [see Eq. (\ref{Eq of motion Fourier classic})]:

 However, due to the spinorial structure of Volkov states, the quantity $T^{\mu\nu}_V$ cannot be put in the classical form as in Eq. (\ref{T particle}) but it can rather be written as